 ChartMogul assigns a color to each metric to help you interpret the results of your analysis.
 Green indicates the metric with the best value (i.e., lowest churn or highest retention rate), and red the worst.
 The metric falling in the middle is yellow.
 The remaining metrics are colored using shades along a green-yellow-red gradient to indicate their value relative to the best (and worst) metrics in your current analysis.

 ChartMogul offers the following cohort analyses, which you access by navigating to Reports > Cohorts.

-- Customer Churn — the percentage or number of customers who have canceled all of their subscriptions, offset by expansion or reactivation.
+- Customer Churn — the percentage or number of customers who have canceled all of their subscriptions, offset by reactivation.

 - Net MRR Churn — the percentage or amount (in your primary currency) of MRR lost due to cancellations, offset by expansion and reactivation.

 - Quantity Churn — the percentage or number of subscription downgrades or cancellations, offset by expansion and reactivation.